tsunami416604/azure-docs.hu-hu/articles/databox-online/azure-stack-edge-gpu-technical-specifications-compliance.md

 <!--Remove based on feedback from Ravi
 ## Other hardware specifications

-Your Azure Stack Edge device also contains the following hardware:
+Your Azure Stack Edge Pro device also contains the following hardware:

 * iDRAC baseboard management
 * Performance fans